Panoptic NeRF: 3D-to-2D Label Transfer for Panoptic Urban Scene Segmentation: Introduction

-We tackle both challenges based on fusing 3D and 2D weak semantic information using our \textit{dual semantic fields}.
-We demonstrate that noisy 2D semantic predictions can be leveraged to improve the underlying geometry when applied to a fixed semantic field determined by the 3D bounding primitives.
-Based on the improved geometry, the semantic renderings can be further refined by another learned semantic field that fuses information of the 3D bounding primitives and the 2D noisy predictions.
+In this work, we aim to tackle both challenges.
+Inspired by~\cite{xie2016semantic,liao2021kitti}, we combine 3D annotations and noisy 2D semantic predictions transferred from existing datasets to fully automate the label transfer process.
+Specifically, our method consists of a radiance field and \textit{dual semantic fields}, supervised by 3D and 2D weak semantic information as well as posed 2D RGB images.
+To improve the underlying geometry, we propose a semantically-guided geometry optimization strategy based on a \textit{fixed semantic field} determined by the 3D bounding primitives.
+With the semantic field fixed, we demonstrate that the geometry can be improved guided by noisy 2D semantic predictions.
+The semantic rendering is then further refined by joint geometry and semantic optimization, where a \textit{learned semantic field} is adopted to fuse information of the 3D bounding primitives and the 2D noisy predictions.
 As evidenced by our experiments, this fusion procedure is able to resolve the label ambiguity of the 3D bounding primitives and largely eliminate noise in the 2D predictions.
 Furthermore, Panoptic NeRF enables rendering globally consistent 2D instance maps across multiple frames, where each object has a unique instance index determined by the 3D bounding primitives.

-Utilizing 3D bounding primitives of the recently released KITTI-360 dataset, Panoptic NeRF outperforms existing 3D-to-2D and 2D-to-2D label transfer methods.
-Our method can significantly reduce the labeling effort for human annotators, providing a promising approach to develop large-scale and densely labeled datasets for autonomous driving.
-We summarize our contributions as follows: \begin{enumerate} \item [1)] We formulate the 3D-to-2D label transfer task from the perspective of volume rendering.
+Utilizing 3D bounding primitives of the recently released KITTI-360 dataset, Panoptic NeRF outperforms existing 3D-to-2D and 2D-to-2D label transfer methods, providing a promising approach to efficiently develop large-scale and densely labeled datasets for autonomous driving.

+We summarize our contributions as follows: 1) We propose to perform 3D-to-2D label transfer by inferring in the 3D space.
 This allows us to unify easy-to-obtain 3D bounding primitives and noisy 2D semantic predictions in a single model, yielding high-quality panoptic labels.

-\item [2)] By leveraging a novel dual formulation of the semantic fields, Panoptic NeRF effectively improves the geometric reconstruction given sparse views, yielding accurate object boundaries.
+2) By leveraging a novel dual formulation of the semantic fields, Panoptic NeRF effectively improves the geometric reconstruction given sparse views, yielding accurate object boundaries.
 Moreover, it is able to resolve label ambiguities and eliminates label noise based on the improved geometry.
+3) Our Panoptic NeRF achieves superior performance compared to existing label transfer methods in terms of both semantic and instance predictions.
+Furthermore, our 2D semantic and instance labels are multi-view and spatio-temporally consistent by design.
+Finally, our method enables rendering RGB images and semantic/instance labels at novel viewpoints.